Birmingham USPS Truck Accidents Attorney

 Did you sustain catastrophic injuries or was your loved one killed in a USPS truck accident in Birmingham or another nearby community in Alabama?
 You are going to want to have proven legal representation for help with the complicated requirements involved in the Federal Tort Claims Act.

-Farris, Riley & Pitt, LLP has dealt with all kinds of governmental entities and knows how to help people recover all of the compensation they are entitled to in these cases.
-Call (205) 324-1212 to schedule a free consultation.
+The Farris, Riley & Pitt, LLP team are personal injury experts, and have dealt with all kinds of governmental entities and knows how to help people recover all of the compensation they are entitled to in these cases.
+Call (205) 324-1212 or contact us online to schedule a free consultation.